10 African Countries With the Most Number of Universities

 These countries simultaneously raised their rates of participation in higher education.
 Indeed, the countries that benefited most from integration with the world economy achieved the most marked increases in educational levels.

-• Study and learn in a Different way
+1. Study and learn in a different way.

-Study shows that people are happier and feel more fulfilled when they spend on experience than when they buy new things.
+A study shows that people are happier and feel more fulfilled when they spend on experiences than when they buy new things.
 When you think of the things that bring you the most joy, they are usually memorable experiences.
-You will get a lot of that from studying in Africa
+You will get a lot of that from studying in Africa.

-If pursuing a professional career is your goal, international education and experience on the CV will help you stand out.
+If pursuing a professional career is your goal, international education and experience on your CV will help you stand out.
 It will also represent you as someone who is up for a challenge.
-Especially now that African universities are climbing the ranks in world university rankings
+Especially now that African universities are climbing the ranks in the world university rankings

 Most of the successful businesses in Africa and Asia were set up by people who gained international exposure and education.
 Econet, Celtel, IrokoTv, Jumia, and more.
 By studying in Africa, if you are curious, you may stumble on new ways to solve a problem back home.

-• Studying in a foreign country is different from Tourism
+6. Studying in a foreign country is different from tourism.

-Travel for a holiday is very different from settling in a foreign country for a yearlong study.
-You will get to experience your place of study for a more extended period and familiarize yourself with local knowledge such as what tourist traps to avoid and how to get the most out of your new city.
+Traveling for a holiday is very different from settling in a foreign country for a year-long study.
+You will get to experience your place of study for a longer period of time and familiarize yourself with local knowledge, such as what tourist traps to avoid and how to get the most out of your new city.

-• Opportunity to experience the Rich African Culture
+7. Opportunity to experience the rich African culture

 Yes, food.
 You just have no idea about the variety of food that exists out there.
-You will never know until you venture out.
-You may even discover your new favorite.
+You will never know until you venture out and you may even discover your new favorite.

-• Opportunity to Take advantage of lower tuition fees
+8. Opportunity to take advantage of lower tuition fees

 This, of course, depends on where you study in Africa.
 However, if you choose a location in many parts of continental Europe, Asia, and Latin America, you will find it is not possible to study at a highly reputed university without getting into debt.

-• You will meet a diverse range of people
+9. You will meet a diverse range of people.

-You will experience exposure to many different types of people will not only help you to develop your people skills, but it will also give you a firmer knowledge of others.
+You will experience exposure to many different types of people, which will not only help you develop your people skills but will also give you a firmer knowledge of others.

-Many famous Universities in Africa destinations offer student discounts for different activities, from transportation, bookstores to movie tickets and museums.
+Many famous universities in Africa offer student discounts for different activities, from transportation to bookstores to movie tickets and museums.
 You just have to spend wisely.

-You will quickly develop the attitude that we are in this, together with other international students.
-This can result in lifelong friendships, even with the local students.
+You will quickly develop the attitude that we have in this, together with other international students.
+This can result in lifelong friendships, even with local students.
 You may not love every single person you meet, but the chances are that you’ll meet at least one lifelong friend.

-• You will gain a more excellent knowledge of different cultures
+12. You will gain an excellent knowledge of different cultures.

 As you observe and learn why people from different cultures do things the way they do, your emotional intelligence develops.
 You will learn to be less judgmental.